Selma-Smithfield, NC (SSM)

 For information about Amtrak fares and schedules, please visit Amtrak.com or call 1-800-USA-RAIL (1-800-872-7245).

-Those interested in the Civil War might visit Selma to see the Bentonville Battleground, yet Selma is also known for its Tobacco Farm Life museum and it’s American Music Jubilee, a Branson style variety show put on every weekend.
+Those interested in the Civil War might visit Selma to see the Bentonville Battleground, yet Selma is also known for its Tobacco Farm Life Museum and its American Music Jubilee, a Branson style variety show put on every weekend.
 VapoRub was developed by a Selma pharmacist, Lunsford Richardson.
 He later moved to Greensboro and began marketing it as Vicks VapoRub, in honor of his brother-in-law, Dr. Joshua Vick, a Selma physician.

 The Carolinian service is financed primarily through funds made available by the State of North Carolina.
-North Carolina station attendants meet all trains at Selma to assist passengers and answer travel questions.

 Station Building (with waiting room)